invider42/jellyfin-failover-swag/README.md

 - Configuration & database synchronization
 - ACL and extended attributes preserved
 - SSH key-based authentication
-- Rollback mechanism in case of error
+- TODO Rollback mechanism in case of error
 - Lock file to prevent concurrent executions
-- Dry-run support for safe testing
-- Optional UI warning banner on Jellyfin login page
+- Optional UI warning banner on the Jellyfin slave login page to inform users that they are connected to a backup server and that some media or settings may not be fully up-to-date.

 ---